celento/BloodBank/Readme.md

 ## Prerequisites ##
 * Android Studio 1.2+
 * google-services.json file generated for your application.
-* Android SDK (This version is written for SDK 25 as target.)
+* Android SDK (This version is written for SDK 25 as target)

 NB: A stable internet connection is required for first build.